 Relationship building is key to my role and it is my hope that throughout the year I will have many opportunities to get to know this community through shared experiences, storytelling, and individual ‘catch ups’.
 I work closely with the Student Services team to enable a safe and supportive environment for all students and welcome the opportunity to speak to students and caregivers who may need additional support.
 I also love hearing ‘good news’ stories from students.
 A listening ear and friendly smile go a long way in a world that often feels overwhelming; I encourage all people to reveal kindness to others and believe that together we can make a difference in this world.

 Senior School Chaplain - Rachel Thyer

-2014 is my third year as Chaplain in the Swan Christian College Senior School for more than seven years now.
+2017 is my sixth year as Chaplain in the Swan Christian College Senior School for more than seven years now.
 As Chaplain, I meet with Senior School students both individually and in small groups to discuss a variety of issues and topics, including social and emotional issues.
 I meet with students on a self-referral basis or at the request of a teacher or parent.
 I offer support to students and refer on to counsellors and other pastoral care members where appropriate.

-This year I have also been facilitating a course called Vetamorphus, which is a Certificate III in Christian Ministry and Theology.
-The course is available to Year 11 and 12 students and is running at Swan for its fifth year this year.
-It is a great opportunity for them to ask questions, develop their faith and think through some of life’s questions.
-I enjoy getting involved in College life and attending camps to get to know the students.
+I am excited to also be facilitating a course called Vetamorphus, which is a Certificate III in Christian Ministry and Theology.
+The course is available to Year 11 students and is running at Swan for its fifth year this year.
+It is a great opportunity for students to ask questions, develop their faith and think through some of life’s questions.
+I enjoy getting involved in College life through Christian Union and attending camps to get to know the students.
 I am passionate about supporting our students through their Senior School years and equipping them for their futures.